Self-driving cars are no longer fantastical inventions of the future. They are on the roads and already causing accidents.

 In addition to developing “moral compasses” for self-driving cars, the software must become “visually intelligent.”

-In May 2016, Tesla’s autopilot feature failed to detect an 18-wheeler due to the truck’s height and a glare.
-This deadly mistake has since been addressed by Tesla’s September software update.
-The update includes improved obstacle detection, no longer relying just on the car’s cameras, but also on its onboarding radar technology.
+In May 2016, Tesla’s autopilot failed to detect an 18-wheeler due to the truck’s height and a glare.
+This deadly mistake has since been addressed by a software update which no longer relies just on a car’s cameras to detect obstacles, but also on its onboarding radar technology.

 Tesla’s autopilot feature failed to detect an 18-wheeler due to the truck’s height and a glare.

-Tesla described the difficulties of detecting obstacles, explaining that the material and angle of an object can affect whether or not something like a soda can is registered as a trivial object in the road or whether it requires the car to slam its brakes.
+Tesla described the difficulties of obstacle detection, explaining that the material and angle of an object can affect whether or not something like a soda can is registered as a trivial object in the road or whether it requires the car to slam its brakes.

 To improve the “vision” of autonomous cars, researchers at Princeton and Stanford launched ImageNet: a repository of 14 million categorized images.
 However, image recognition is where this software stands right now.
 Experts say the software is still far from becoming visually intelligent like humans, complete with reasoning and contextual knowledge.